-The estate of a deceased person who was ordinarily resident in South Africa consists of all the property and deemed property of the deceased, wherever situated.
+The estate of a deceased person who was ordinarily resident in South Africa consists of all the worldwide property and deemed property of the deceased.

-If the deceased was a non-resident, his/her South African estate would generally comprise of all enforceable rights to property in South Africa.
+If the deceased was not ordinarily resident in South Africa, his/her South African estate would generally comprise of all enforceable rights to property in South Africa.

-Admissible deductions:
+Admissible deductions

-- Deathbed and funeral expenses: - · Debt owed to persons ordinarily resident in South Africa; - Costs which have been allowed by the Master in the administration and liquidation of the estate; - All expenditure incurred in carrying out the requirements of the Master or SARS; - Assets owned by the deceased prior to immigration to the Republic; - · An amount of any claim by the surviving spouse; - Value of any property that accrues to any public benefit organisation or institution which is exempt from tax; - Improvements made to the property by the beneficiary during the lifetime of the deceased, with the deceased consent, that enhanced the value of the property; - Assets accruing to a surviving spouse.
+- Deathbed and funeral expenses; - · Debt owed to persons ordinarily resident in South Africa; - Costs which have been allowed by the Master in the administration and liquidation of the estate; - All expenditure incurred in carrying out the requirements of the Master or SARS; - Assets owned by the deceased prior to becoming ordinarily resident in South Africa: - An amount of any claim by the surviving spouse; - Value of any property that accrues to any public benefit organisation or institution which is exempt from tax; - Improvements made to the property by the beneficiary during the lifetime of the deceased, with the deceased's consent, that enhanced the value of the property; - Assets accruing to a surviving spouse.